preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/drawing-tab/index.rst

 (Image to be added)

 3. Change the settings and save.
-(See - link to be added - for more information)
+(See: :doc:`Create a new draft from a published process </working-with-processes/authoring-processes/working-with-drafts/drawing-tab/index>`- for more information)